nasdf/capy/README.md

 # Capy

-A graph database for distributed applications.
+A distributed graph database.

 ## Features

-- Define schemas and queries in GraphQL
+- Define schemas, queries, and mutations using GraphQL
-- Branch and merge using property based CRDTs
+- Branch, merge, and sync data with automated merge strategies
-- Change history tracking using a merkle DAG
-- Time traveling queries using the commit graph
+- Log, diff, and revert changes from the transaction graph

 ## Getting started